10HEAD/ValorantOffsets/README.md

 # ValorantOffsets
-The latest VALORANT offsets that update automatically
+The latest VALORANT offsets that are always up-to-date